 Food grade products

-> 20.000 food makers already work with Interflon
+Over 20,000 food producers already work with Interflon

-At Interflon we understand that food grade lubricants are essential to minimize down-time and ensure safe facility operations.
-The custom configuration and scale of equipment in food plants combined with challenging environmental conditions (steam, condensate, heat and organic matter) generate the need for lubricants and greases with custom performance characteristics offering emergency running properties to increase equipment reliability.
+At Interflon we understand that food-grade lubricants are essential to your business operations.
+They minimise downtime and ensure safe operations.
+The modified configuration and size of machines in food processing plants, combined with the challenging conditions (steam, condensation, heat and organic matter) call for lubricants and greases with modified properties and emergency running properties to increase machine reliability.